 (i) The Council adopted the 2021 to 2024 Budget.
-This three-year Medium Term Revenue and Expenditure

-Framework (MTREF) to supported the ongoing delivery of municipal services to residents reflected that the Budget was cash-backed over the three-year period.
+This three-year Medium Term Revenue and Expenditure Framework (MTREF) to supported the ongoing delivery of municipal services to residents reflected that the Budget was cash-backed over the three-year period.

-- (ii) The municipality's Budget is subjected to a very rigorous independent assessment process to assess its cashbacking status before it is ultimately approved by Council. - (iii) Strict daily cash management processes are embedded in the municipality's operations to manage and monitor all actual cash inflows and cash outflows in terms of the cash-flow forecast supporting the Budget.
-The cash management processes is complemented by monthly and quarterly reporting, highlighting the actual cash position, including the associated risks and remedial actions to be instituted. - (iv) As the municipality has the power to levy fees, tariffs and charges, this will result in an ongoing inflow of revenue to support the ongoing delivery of municipal services.
+(ii) The municipality's Budget is subjected to a very rigorous independent assessment process to assess its cashbacking status before it is ultimately approved by Council.

+(iii) Strict daily cash management processes are embedded in the municipality's operations to manage and monitor all actual cash inflows and cash outflows in terms of the cash-flow forecast supporting the Budget.
+The cash management processes is complemented by monthly and quarterly reporting, highlighting the actual cash position, including the associated risks and remedial actions to be instituted.

+(iv) As the municipality has the power to levy fees, tariffs and charges, this will result in an ongoing inflow of revenue to support the ongoing delivery of municipal services.
 Certain key financial ratios, such as liquidity, cost coverage, debtors' collection rates and creditors' payment terms are closely monitored and the necessary corrective actions instituted.

 Taking the aforementioned into account, management has prepared the annual financial statements on the basis of accounting policies applicable to a going concern.
 This basis presumes that funds will be available to finance future operations and that the realisation of assets and settlement of liabilities, contingent obligations and commitments will occur in the ordinary course of business.
-56.

-Fruitless and wasteful expenditure
+56. Fruitless and wasteful expenditure

-Opening balance as previously reported 812 367 812 367 Opening balance as restated 812 367 812 367 Add: Expenditure identified - current 61 343 - Less: Amounts recoverable - current (2 000) -
+Opening balance as previously reported 812 367 812 367 Opening balance as restated Add: Expenditure identified - current Less: Amounts recoverable - current 812 367 61 343 (2 000) 812 367 Closing balance 871 710 812 367

-Umzimvubu Local Municipality (Registration number EC 442)

-Closing balance 871 710 812 367

-Fruitless and wasteful expenditure (continued) 56.

-Expenditure identified in the current year include those listed below:

-Disciplinary steps taken/criminal proceedings

-Expenditure 1 Five employees working at Registering Authority were initially suspended.
-A case was opened at Mount - 61 343 concluded.
-One offficial passed on in December 2020.

-Frere as a result is being investigated by the Hawks.
+Umzimvubu Local Municipality (Registration number EC442) Annual Financial Statements for the year ended 30 June 2021 Notes to the Annual Financial Statements ed 30 June 2021 2021 2020 56.
+Fruitless and wasteful expenditure (continued) :ontinued) Expenditure identified in the current year include those listed below: include those listed below: Expenditure 1 Disciplinary steps taken/criminal proceedings Five employees working at Registering Authority were initially suspended.
+A case was opened at Mount Frere as a result is being investigated by the Hawks.
 The case was reported to the SIU and other relevant government department.
 An external investigator was appointed and after the investigation two employees were exonerated by the report and hence came back to work.

-Disciplinary hearing instituted against Okuhle Honono has been concluded, sanction awarded and it's being implemented.
+90 61 343 Disciplinary hearing instituted against Okuhle Honono has been concluded, sanction awarded and it's being implemented.
 The has paid back the money.
-Disciplinary hearing against the other official are continuing and have not been
+Disciplinary hearing against the other official are continuing and have not been concluded.
+One official passed on in December 2020.
 The municipality is committed to recover all monies from the persons involved.

-Disciplinary steps taken/criminal proceedings

-The matter is still under investigation by South African Police Services (SAPS), case number CAS 69/11/2018, in line with Section 32 (6) (b).
-Investigations are still ongoing in efforts to recover the expenditure in terms of Section 32 (2) of the MFMA to recover this expenditure.
+Disciplinary steps taken/criminal proceedings sôu The matter is still under investigation by South African Police Services (S. Section 32 (6) (b).Investigations are still ongoing in efforts to recover the recover this expenditure.
+The matter is still under investigation by South African Police Services (SAPS), case number CAS 69/11/2018, in line with Section 32 (6) (b).Investigations are still ongoing in efforts to recover the expenditure in terms of Section 32 (2) of the MFMA to recover this expenditure.